mkol5222/ShiftLeftTraining-ImageScan/README.md

-# Example Python Script used for the ShiftLeft Training for Image and Code Scan
+# ShiftLeft Training for Image and Code Scan

+The included Python Script is just an example script that can be scanned for risks.
+This repo is using GitHub Actions to trigger when commits to the repo are made.

 # Generic Data Center CLI Python